speakeasy-api/openapi-overlay/README.md

 # OpenAPI Overlay

+> ⚠️ This an alpha implementation.
+If you'd like to discuss a production use case please join the Speakeasy [slack](https://join.slack.com/t/speakeasy-dev/shared_invite/zt-1df0lalk5-HCAlpcQiqPw8vGukQWhexw).

 This is an implementation of the [OpenAPI Overlay Specification](https://github.com/OAI/Overlay-Specification/blob/3f398c6/versions/1.0.0.md) (2023-10-12).
 This specification defines a means of editing a OpenAPI